lux0rdev/launch-school/JS230/02_asynchrony_and_events.md

 Promises are a core JavaScript feature released on ES6 designed to simplify asynchronous programming in this language.
 In essence, Promises are an easier alternative to pure callback-based asynchrony, seeking to solve two major problems the callback approach has:

 - The first and most obvious problem with pure callbacks is that it is easy ending up with **multi-level callbacks**, one nested in each other, which makes code difficult to read: Promises reinvent this nested callback mess as a more linear _promise chain_, much easier to read and understand.
 - The other major problem is **error handling**.
-If an asynchronous callback function throws an exception, there is no way for that exception to propagate back to the caller function: this is way pure callback-based code breaks exception handling.
-Promises, on the hand, standardize error handling and provide a way for exceptions to propagate through the chain of Promises.
+If an asynchronous callback function throws an exception, there is no way for that exception to propagate back to the caller function: this is why pure callback-based code breaks exception handling.
+Promises, on the other hand, standardize error handling and provide a way for exceptions to propagate through the chain of Promises.

 A Promise is an object that represents the _result_ of an eventual asynchronous operation.
 That result may or may not be ready at certain time; this is by design: there is no way to synchronously get the value of a promise, the only thing we can expect is to it to invoke some callback function when that value is ready.